rvsitebuilder/developer-docs/rvsitebuilder-widget.md

 # RVsitebuilder Widget

+## Widget
-Widget is a RVsitebuilder special element that make your WYSIWYG more dynamic and configurable.
+Widget is a RVsitebuilder special element that make your `editable system page` more dynamic and configurable.

 ## How it works